wetadigital/CMake/Help/command/cmake_language.rst

   that :command:`find_package` expects to be set.
 For a dependency named ``depName``, the provider must set ``depName_FOUND`` to true if it fulfilled the request.
-If the provider returns without setting this variable, CMake will assume the request was not fulfilled and will fall back to the built-in implementation.
+If the provider returns without setting this variable, CMake will assume the request was not fulfilled.

+  .. versionadded:: 4.0.2-weta.1
+    If the request is not fulfilled, cmake will default to falling back to the built-in implementation.
+It is possible to override this behaviour by setting ``CMAKE_WETA_PROVIDER_DISABLE_BUILTIN_SEARCH``.
+When this variable is set, the provider can use ``<PackageName>_NOT_FOUND_MESSAGE`` to communicate why the given package was not found.

   If the provider needs to call the built-in :command:`find_package` implementation as part of its processing, it can do so by including the